Canner/WrenAI/docker/README.md

 ## Network
 * Check out [Network drivers overview](https://docs.docker.com/network/drivers/) to learn more about `bridge` network driver.

-## How to start
+## How to start with OpenAI
 1. copy `.env.example` to `.env.local` and modify the OpenAI API key.
+2. start all services: `docker-compose --env-file .env.local up -d`.
+3. stop all services: `docker-compose --env-file .env.local down`.

+## How to start with custom LLM
+1. copy `.env.example` to `.env.local` and modify the OpenAI API key.
-2. (optional) copy `.env.ai.example` to `.env.ai` and fill in necessary information if you would like to use custom LLM.
+2. copy `.env.ai.example` to `.env.ai` and fill in necessary information if you would like to use custom LLM.
-3. (optional) if your port 3000 is occupied, you can modify the `HOST_PORT` in `.env.example`.

-If you would like to start with **custom LLM**, please jump to the step 6.
-4. start all services(with OpenAI): `docker-compose --env-file .env.local up -d`
-5. stop all services(with OpenAI): `docker-compose --env-file .env.local down`

-6. start all services(with custom LLM): `docker-compose -f docker-compose.yaml -f docker-compose.llm.yaml --env-file .env.local up -d`
+3. start all services(with custom LLM): `docker-compose -f docker-compose.yaml -f docker-compose.llm.yaml --env-file .env.local up -d`.
-7. start all services(with custom LLM): `docker-compose -f docker-compose.yaml -f docker-compose.llm.yaml --env-file .env.local up -d`
+4. start all services(with custom LLM): `docker-compose -f docker-compose.yaml -f docker-compose.llm.yaml --env-file .env.local up -d`.

+>Note: If your port 3000 is occupied, you can modify the `HOST_PORT` in `.env.example`.